Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 - Third-party driver updater software can also come in handy for updating Windows 11 drivers for network adapters and other devices.

-Network drivers are those required for the computer’s network adapters.
+Network drivers in Windows 11 are required for the computer’s network adapters.
 Your PC’s network adapter is the device needed for Internet connectivity.
 Wireless network adapters’ drivers are also known as Wi-Fi drivers.

 Do I really need to update my PC’s network driver?